top of page

 I'm a mother, wife, daughter, and friend.
 I live with my family, our red heeler, cockatiel, ragdoll, and frenchton in Water Valley, Alberta.
 Outside of therapy, I love paddleboarding, biking, homeschooling our kids, gardening, reading, and slowly learning what it means to grow (and fail at growing!) our own food.

-I hold a Master’s level degree from the Kutenai Art Therapy Institute, and currently serve as a board member on the Kutenai Art Therapy Institute Association, contributing to several subcommittees focused on education and ethics.
-I’ve also published written work about art and healing, and continue to explore how creativity offers insight, safety, and transformation.
+I hold a Master’s level degree from the Kutenai Art Therapy Institute, and an associates degree in performing arts.
+I’ve also published written work about art and healing from abandonment trauma, and continue to explore how creativity offers insight, safety, and transformation.

 Why Tidewaters?